lukaszrzeszutek/users_information/README.md

 # users_information
-Linux
-Simple bash script to search information about users
+Simple bash script to search information about users.